-If you’re putting together a Rainbow or Weather theme, here’s a really versatile idea to get you started.
+If you’re putting together a Rainbow or Exploring Weather for Kids theme, here’s a really versatile idea to get you started.
 This Mess Free Rainbow Activity for Babies, Toddlers, & Preschoolers is quick and easy and it appeals to a wide variety of ages.
 You’re definitely not going to want to miss it!

 We’re back again with more Bubbles, Boats and Floats fun!
 This week’s favorite was the Mess Free Rainbow Activity for Babies, Toddlers, & Preschoolers.